sghpjuikit/player/README.md

 - ### portability

   The application does not require installation and runs from anywhere.
 It is self-contained, which means it does not require java to be installed on the system at all.
 It is executable as exe and can be used like any other application.
-So far only Windows is supported, but it should work under Linux and Mac shold as well (untested).

 - ### extensibility & modularity